An Arc of Arks: Comparing Hull Shapes

 Let's suppose, for a moment, that all single, displacement (non-planing) hull shapes are related, and that their relatedness can be ordered by Complexity.
 For our musings, we won't insist on rigor.
 Generalities and approximations will suffice.
 In other words; pull on yer hip waders!

 Complexity forms the axis of the cone, above; it is least at the apex and greatest toward the base.
 Complexity is ordered, here, by geometry, but implies an order of construction effort.
-Hull shape implies lofting, number of parts, shaping and joining, and the more complex the hull, the more effort must be expended to achieve it.
+Additional hull shape increases lofting, number of parts, shaping and joining; the more complex the hull, the more effort must be expended to achieve it.

 If you prefer, you can see the cone as the space enclosing a Family Tree, tracing from a single ancestor.